MariaanaT/MariaanaT.github.io/index.md

 You can follow my projects through this page.
 See the current active projects below.

+### Spreading of COVID-19

+Study on the spreading of COVID-19 based on data from European Centre for Disease Prevention and Control updated daily.
+The results can be found from [this notebook](https://nbviewer.ipython.org/github/MariaanaT/COVID-19-Dashboard/blob/b74546d16490126ae36fd4499f25a735ca0b25ad/COVID-19%20study%20ECDC.ipynb).
+The source code can be found from [here](https://github.com/MariaanaT/COVID-19-Dashboard/blob/master/COVID-19%20study%20ECDC.ipynb).

 ### Renewable Energy

-If you are interested in how renewable energy is used in different countries of the world, see the project results from [Notebook](https://nbviewer.jupyter.org/github/MariaanaT/RenewableElectricity/blob/931326f68d9bc04c85eff98d4407afe61019d684/RenewableElectricityOutput.ipynb).
+If you are interested in how renewable energy is used in different countries of the world, see the project results from [notebook](https://nbviewer.jupyter.org/github/MariaanaT/RenewableElectricity/blob/931326f68d9bc04c85eff98d4407afe61019d684/RenewableElectricityOutput.ipynb).
 If you are just interested on the source code, go [here](https://github.com/MariaanaT/RenewableElectricity).

 ### Craters on Mars